-The COVID-19 pandemic has forced the world into lock-down.
+The COVID-19 pandemic has forced the world into lock-down with us being asked to “work from home where we can”.
 Many businesses are using remote working features of their VoIP phone systems to enable their staff to work from home in ways that few of us had foreseen.

 The features that customers locked away in the ‘Disaster Recovery’ (DR) box and talked about as being “interesting” – have now become vital!
 Our customers using 3CX and Yeastar IP-PBX systems are observing lock-down and social isolation recommendations.
 They have moved IT and telecom’s services to home-offices and many are carrying out face-to-face meetings through video conferencing.